zodieth/CLIENT/README.md

 Develop an electronics 🖥️ **e-commerce** 🛒 type **full stack Web app** on a team under the **Scrum** methodology in four weeks' time.

 ### Features ✔️ ###
-- 🚪 Main view, in which all videogames are visualized, whether they were added by the user or not.
-- 🔍 Searchbar on every view, by which videogames whose title contains the entered text are returned.
-Results include videogames from the API, as well as those added by the user.
+- 🔍 Searchbar, by which products whose name contains the entered text are returned.
+Results include products added by the admin.
-- 📑 Detail view, in which further information for a particular videocame can be visualized.
+- 📑 Detail view, in which the whole description for a particular product can be visualized.
 - 🗐 Dynamic paging, regardless of the number of results or the selected filters and ordering.
-- 🎚️ Combined filters and ordering in the main view, as well as in the search view.
-The user can choose between visualizing all videogames, only those created by the him/her, or only those returned by the external API.
-It is also possible to filter by one or more genres, and sort either by title or rating, in both ascending and descending order; ascending sorting by title is selected by default.
+- 🎚️ Combined filters and ordering, which means the user can choose between visualizing all products or only those belonging to a specific category and/or brand.
+It is also possible to set a price range to filter down the available products or search results, or even just a maximum or minimum.
+Products can also be sorted by name and price, in both ascending and descending order.
+All available products, regardless of their current stock, are visible by default.
+- ⛔ Real-time data validation when adding or updating products, categories or brands from the admin view, or upon signing up.
+The Submit button is disabled or enabled depending on whether the entered data meet certain criteria or not, which is detailed under each field; for example, when the number of characters in the name exceeds the maximum allowed.
+Submission is canceled if an item with the same field data already exists.
 - ➕ CRUD.
 In addition to viewing and adding videogames, it is also possible to create or delete an already existing one, this can be done through a couple of buttons in the detail view, which are disabled if the videogame in question was not added by the user.
-- ⛔ Real-time data validation when adding or updating videogames.
-The Submit button is disabled/enabled depending on whether the entered data meet certain criteria or not, which is detailed under each field; for example, when the number of characters in the title exceeds the maximum allowed.

 ### Tools & technologies 🖥️ ###
   <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">